kenle1704/fishfry/README.md

 5. run "source env/bin/activate" to activate env
 6. you can just run "python -m pip install -r requirements.txt' since it alreayd include dependend module for django project
 7. remove package-lock.json, db.sqlite3 to start clean or you can just use the database
-8. run "./manage.py migrate" to regenerate database ( you can review initial database creation and data in apps/migration/
+8. run "./manage.py migrate" to regenerate database ( you can review initial database creation and data in apps/migration/ )
 9. run "python manage.py collectstatic" to generate staic file to the root static folder ( indicate in settings.py )
 10. set up apache2 site and pointing to your project wsgi
+11. make sure your site folder have apache user and group access permission

 <VirtualHost *:8080>
         # The ServerName directive sets the request scheme, hostname and port that